-For more than a decade now, this publication has been circulated to many industry players.
+For more than a decade now, this publication has been circulated among the maritime industry.
 It is a very welcome guide for parties willing to arrest or release a ship worldwide: suppliers, owners, insurers, P&I Clubs, law firms, and banks are some of our day to day readers.